sunfounder/galaxy-rvr/docs/source/lesson3_arduino_ide.rst

 Now that you understand these basic ideas, you're well on your way to becoming an Arduino expert!

-Now, let's take a look at this short video to learn more about what Arduino is and how it works.

-.. raw:: html

-    <iframe width="600" height="400" src="https://www.youtube.com/embed/waOk9VtkCqw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-After the video, we'll start discussing some of the Arduino fundamentals that you'll need to understand for this course, and then we'll dive into some hands-on activities to get you acquainted with Arduino programming and engineering principles.
+Then we'll dive into some hands-on activities to get you acquainted with Arduino programming and engineering principles.
 Get ready for an exciting learning journey!

 **Step 2: Getting to Know Your SunFounder R3 Board**

-Inside your kit, you'll find a blue board, which might look like a small city of tiny metal towers and pathways.
-But don't be overwhelmed!
-This is called the SunFounder R3 board with almost the same functions as the Arduino Uno board.
+Inside your kit, you'll find a blue board, seemingly a tiny city filled with small metallic towers and pathways.
+But don't let it intimidate you!
+This is the SunFounder R3 development board, a kind of Arduino board that can be used to program and control a vast array of electronic devices and projects.

 Let's understand its key features in simple terms: